-Quality parks and recreation systems also bring economic benefits in the form of increased property values, tourism dollars, and business attraction and retention.
+Quality park systems also bring economic benefits in the form of increased property values, tourism dollars, and business attraction and retention.
+Home buyers want to live near attractive neighborhood parks, visitors to destinations like Legacy Fields bring spinoff benefits to the local economy, and businesses want to locate where skilled employees want to be.

-Home buyers want to live near attractive neighborhood parks, and businesses want to locate where skilled employees want to be.
-In addition, parks are major assets for the agencies that manage them.
+Parks are major assets for the agencies that manage them, and require stable funding for operations and maintenance, even in difficult times.

-Many of the goals in the Master Plan Update will help the City achieve its economic development goals, and also strengthen the City's approach to asset management.
+The Master Plan Update will help the City achieve its economic development goals, and also strengthen the City's approach to asset management.